joshgowdyprog/joshgowdyprog/README.md

 Hi, I’m Josh.
-I am a data scientist.
+I am a research data scientist.
 I completed a PhD in theoretical physics at Queen Mary University of London in autumn 2024, specialising in gravitational wave physics, black holes and quantum field theory.
 Before that, I studied mathematics at undergraduate level followed by a masters in theoretical physics both at University of Oxford graduating in 2019.

 I have since worked on a handful of projects in the energy sector involving: